richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_PreIngestionChecklist.md

 #### Timestamp
 Data Explorer is a **time-series** database, so having at least one meaningful timestamp column is expected.
 Besides its obvious value, this column will be very useful for partitioning.

 The StormEvents data has two columns, `StartTime` and `EndTime` and both are type `datetime`.
-This is sufficient for our needs.
+Either is sufficient for our needs; the choice of one, the other, or both should be based on solution context.

-If, however, they were of time `long` as in the case of a Unix timestamp, it would be advantageous to extend a new `UnixTime_long` column with one of various KQL functions like: [unixtime_milliseconds_todatetime()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/unixtime-milliseconds-todatetimefunction)
+If your Timestamp column is of data type `long` (as in the case of a Unix timestamp), it would be advantageous to extend a new `UnixTime_datetime` column with one of various KQL functions like: [unixtime_milliseconds_todatetime()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/unixtime-milliseconds-todatetimefunction)

 #### Geospatial
 Data Explorer handling of [geospatial](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/geospatial-grid-systems) data is simply awesome.